-If it's between nose and tail, Triumph Group's got it covered.
-Triumph's companies design, engineer, manufacture, repair, and overhaul a myriad of aerostructures, and aircraft components and systems for customers that include commercial, general, and military original and aftermarket equipment manufacturers.
-The company has three operating segments including Aerospace Systems; Aftermarket Services (maintenance, repair, and overhaul); and Aerostructures (makes metallic and composite aerostructures and structural components).
-It operates through nearly 65 facilities around the world.
+Triumph Group's companies design, engineer, manufacture, repair, and overhaul a variety of aerostructures, and aircraft components and systems for customers that include commercial, general, and military original and aftermarket equipment manufacturers.
+The company has four operating segments including Integrated Systems; Product Support (maintenance, repair, and overhaul); and Aerospace Structures (makes metallic and composite aerostructures and structural components).
+It operates through nearly 70 facilities around the world.

-Triumph operates through almost 45 specialized manufacturing companies serving under its three operating segments.
-Its Aerostructures segment is its most lucrative, accounting for 70% of the company's total sales each year.
-Other segments include Aerospace Systems (17%) and Aftermarket Services (8%).
+Triumph operates through almost 45 specialized manufacturing companies serving under its four operating segments.
+Its Aerostructures segment is its most lucrative, accounting for 62% of the company's total sales each year.
+Other segments include Aerospace Systems (30%) and Aftermarket Services (8%).
+It sold its Aerospace Systems segment in 2016.

 Military and defense represents more than one-third of sales for this segment, putting it at the mercy of the US Department of Defense and its fickle annual budget.
 The US government's funding cuts on new equipment may necessitate repairing and maintaining existing mission aircraft for longer life.
 Triumph has shifted its sales mix to mitigate market fluctuations that affect commercial and business aviation, as well as government budget restraints that may affect military aviation.